INDAPlus21/eliased-chess/README.md

 # eliased-chess

-Observe that the AI isn't finished (and that that part of the code looks horrific), and that I haven't implement en passant, castling, nor deadposition.
+Observe that the AI isn't finished (and that that part of the code looks horrific), and that I haven't implemented en passant, castling, nor deadposition.

 | **Function** | **Description** |
 |--------------|-----------------|